Transformers Can Learn Rules They've Never Seen: Proof of Computation Beyond Interpolation: Symbolic Operator Benchmark Details

 \subsection{Mechanistic interpretability}

 Mechanistic analysis was performed on the seed-42 full-familiar model for each holdout.
 All results below are from those four models.

 \textbf{Position-specific probes.} Linear probes trained on encoder layer~1 representations decode operator identity from specific positions.
 Op$_1$ is best decoded from positions 0--1 (inputs $a$, $b$), reaching 49--71\% accuracy across holdouts.
-Op$_2$ is best decoded from position~3 (input $d$), reaching 83--85\%.
-The model encodes each operator where it is causally relevant, not uniformly across positions.
+Op$_2$ is best decoded among the probed positions from position~3 (input $d$), reaching 83--85\%.
+These probes are descriptive; the corruption test below provides the causal evidence, including for position~2 ($c$).